kernschmelze/firepox/README.md

 Without options: the script does only a dry run, outputting analytic information about the session file.
 A present session file will not be modified.

 BUGS:

--Windows will be restored on the active desktop.
+Windows will be restored on the active desktop.
 'Cause Firefox does not store the desktop number in the session file...
 And a few others, being fixed in next upload

 TRIVIA: